mochi/mochikit/doc/rst/MochiKit/Async.rst

     Add the same function as both a callback and an errback as the next element on the callback sequence.
-This is useful for code that you want to guarantee to run, e.g. a finalizer.
+This is useful for code that you want to guarantee to run.

     If additional arguments are given, then ``func`` will be replaced with :mochiref:`MochiKit.Base.partial.apply(null,